Future of Go Summit: Team Go

 White 54 is a surprising move to human players.
 After move 58, Ke Jie pointed out that White could play 60, but was teased by other professional players in the research room until AlphaGo actually played this move.
 Tan Xiao commented that it's difficult for Black to win after move 64.

-Chinese coverage
+Chinese media coverage

 The game was widely reported by Chinese media and became one of the hottest topics on social networks.
 However, due to the instruction of the Chinese authorities, the state owned China Central Television cancelled the plan to live telecast the game, and live streaming on a number of Chinese websites was cut off.
 The only official live broadcast was on YouTube, which is blocked in China.
 The restrictions caused widespread complaints among Chinese netizens on the social platform Sina Weibo.
 Chinese media was instructed to play down the mention of Google or Google's products in their reports, as its services are blocked in China.